Skip to content

 718.230.6834

-Martin received PhD and MA degrees in Psychology from Clark University in Worcester, Massachusetts, and a BA from Freie Universität Berlin, Germany, and joined Pratt in 2020.
-In the past, he has worked at the American University of Paris, the University of Potsdam, the University of Konstanz, the University of Hamburg, and Yale University.
+Martin received PhD and MA degrees in Psychology from Clark University in Worcester, Massachusetts, and a BA from Freie Universität Berlin, Germany.
+He has been at Pratt since 2020.
+In the past, he worked at the American University of Paris, the University of Potsdam, the University of Konstanz, the University of Hamburg, and Yale University.
 Martin is the recipient of various research scholarships, including the Marie Curie Program of the EU, the Fritz-Thyssen Foundation, and the German Academic Scholarship Foundation.

 Recent and Upcoming Books: